Quasiminimal structures, groups and Zariski-like geometries: Introduction

 For the proof, we need an independence calculus that works in our context, so we develop it in Chapter 2.
 Independence in AECs has been previously studied under various assumptions.
 For instance, Hyttinen and Lessman \cite{HyLess} developed an independence notion for excellent (in the sense of Shelah) classes and showed that under the further assumption of simplicity, it satisfies the usual properties of non-forking.
 Hyttinen and Kes\"al\"a \cite{meeri1, meeri2} developed an independence calculus under the related assumption that an AEC be finitary.
 There are also various other approaches to independence in AECs, some of them under very general assumptions (see e.g. \cite{aecmonet}).

 In the most general approaches, independence is considered mainly over models, usually rather saturated ones.
 However, we take a different direction and develop our independence notion with independence over finite tuples in mind.
 Indeed, this is what is needed for proving the group configuration theorem.
 For this purpose, we introduce FUR-classes (``Finite $U$-Rank").
 The main reason for introducing these classes is to have a context in which certain variants of quasiminimal classes can be treated uniformly.
+We note that the previous approaches from \cite{meeri1} and \cite{HyLess} don't suffice for this, since all quasiminimal classes are not excellent in the sense of Shelah (as assumed in \cite{HyLess}) nor finitary in the sense of \cite{meeri1}.
+A counterexample for both criteria can be found in Example \ref{equivalence}.
 In the elementary context, a model class of a first order $\o$-stable theory with finite Morley rank (with $\preccurlyeq$ the first order elementary submodel relation) provides an example of a FUR-class.

 When developing the theory of independence, we use ideas from \cite{HyLess} and \cite{HyLess2}, and thus also from \cite{Hy2}.
 However, the classes treated there are excellent in the sense of Shelah, and quasiminimal classes don't satisfy all the hypothesis made there, so we cannot directly apply the results.
 The basic idea is that we first assume that we have a class with some kind of independence relation (given in terms of non-splitting) and then show that we actually also have another independence notion (given in terms of Lascar splitting, see Definition \ref{freedom}) that has all the properties we could expect from and independence notion (Theorem \ref{main}).